Hornbill-Docs/esp-config/esp-config/security/keysafe.md

 * Knowledge of designing workflows and using the Cloud Integration node.

 ## How KeySafe is used
+Once a KeySafe entry has been defined, there are a number of ways that these can be used
 * Use a KeySafe entry from within a BPM Workflow to automate updates to integrated apps.
 * Use a KeySafe entry from within an Auto Task to trigger updates to integrated apps via a custom button.
 * Use a KeySafe entry with ITOM to authenticate with external integrated apps.